 Set sail for your first afternoon outing on South Plaza Island.
 The turquoise waters contrast brilliantly with the white sand and black lava of the shoreline, while a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus beyond, populated by yellow-grey land iguanas.
 Along the coastline one finds sea lion colonies, while sea birds play with the thermals that form along the cliffs of this small but spectacular island.

 Take the dinghy over to this idyllic sandy-white beach populated by colonies of sea lions.
 Galapagos hawks are often easily observed, perched atop salt bushes.
 The Santa Fe land iguana, unique to just this island, may be spotted during the walk.
-Following the walk, you can snorkel and swim along a natural wave barrier or ride in the glass-bottom boat.

 After lunch, disembark at Puerto Baquerizo Moreno, the islands' capital, and drive 40 minutes to the southern shore.
 At Cerro Colorado, visit the breeding center for highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species, including the San Cristobal mockingbird, and the San Cristobal lava lizard, both island endemics.